create3000/x_ite/docs/_posts/components/Networking/LoadSensor.md

 ## Overview

-**LoadSensor** generates events as watchList child nodes are either loaded or fail to load.
-Changing watchlist child nodes restarts the **LoadSensor**.
+**LoadSensor** generates events as children (watchList in X3Dv3) child nodes are either loaded or fail to load.
+Changing any of the child nodes restarts the **LoadSensor**.

 The **LoadSensor** node belongs to the [Networking](/x_ite/components/overview/#networking) component and requires at least support level **3,** its default container field is *children.* It is available from X3D version 3.0 or higher.